vuesence/vue-faq/docs/en/vue-webapp/getting-started.md

 ```bash
 $ pnpm create vue-webapp .
 ```
-will create the project in the current directory
+will create the project in the current directory.
 :::

 This method will only install the selected components and functionality